capy-ui/documentation/docs/allocation.md

 use anyways.
 Hence the choice to not allow them.

 ### Why Not Throw Errors On Memory Failure ?
 This is a tradeoff that I decided early on in Capy's development.
 Given the platforms that Capy targets (Desktop, Mobile, Web), memory allocation ought not to be a major concern.
-Thoses are platforms which usually have several gigabytes of RAM and a virtual memory system.
+Those are platforms which usually have several gigabytes of RAM and a virtual memory system.
 So the risk of having an out of memory error is low to non-existent.
 Even if your application is memory-hungry, as long as you leave several megabytes available to Capy, it shouldn't pose any problem.

 > But even if out of memory errors almost never happen, why remove the ability to catch them ?

 That's because I have to make tradeoffs for the sake of Developer Experience (making code easy to read and easy to write), otherwise we'd end up having to manage every resource like in Assembly code.
-In fact, Zig itself makes tradeoffs for DX (Developer Experience): it doesn't force you to handle stack overflow error, you don't have to add a `catch` clause everytime you create a new variable.
+In fact, Zig itself makes tradeoffs for DX (Developer Experience): it doesn't force you to handle stack overflow errors, you don't have to add a `catch` clause everytime you create a new variable.
 Yet, stack overflows exist, rarely, but they do.
-But a tradeoff was necessary to make.
+But a tradeoff had to be made.

 Capy is in the same situation, and so doesn't handle out of memory errors.